yuorb/yuorb.github.io/src/tutorial/cl.md

 Q12.
 Which sentence is best suited for DEC Declarative illocution?

 1. I am jogging in the park
 2. What are you talking about?
 3. You better never ever do that again!
-4. Hereʼs the winner !
+4. Here’s the winner !

 Q13.
 Which of the following assertive sentences is best suited for OBS observational validation?

 1. I am a data engineer working in google
 2. He seems to like her a lot